Fraud Blocker

 • Neglect

 Arizona law assigns penalties that increase with each repeated offense.
 Crimes are also classified by the nature of the crime committed.
-Domestic violence charges can be either a misdemeanor or a felony.
+Domestic violence charges can be either a misdemeanor or a felony, and the classes include:

 However, if a repeat offender is convicted of misdemeanor domestic abuse twice in seven years, the third offense can be prosecuted as a felony for cases that would otherwise be misdemeanors.
 In this case, the punishments might include prison time, along with the other effects of a criminal conviction and a domestic violence conviction.

 Mitigating factors can lessen the severity of the punishment.
-The attorneys and team at Grand Canyon Law Group take the time to get to know our clients as people so that we can effectively argue and present mitigation for our clients’ cases.
+The attorneys and team at Grand Canyon Law Group take the time to get to know our clients as people, enabling us to effectively argue and present mitigation for our clients’ cases.
 We get any positive information about our client, including but not limited to:

 • Lack of criminal history